hiveot/hivekit/docs/hivekit.md

 13. Log requests to a configured logger.
 14. Drop device connections that are no longer needed.

+Although not part of the WoT standard, the use of reverse connections by supporting devices closes a big attack vectors as devices can no longer be access directly.
+This is an approach favored by HiveOT and supported through HiveKit modules.
 For gateways that support reverse connections:

 1. Serve incoming connections from devices.
 2. Track connected devices in order to forward consumer requests.